West by Three Brewing Co.

 The concept I am most proud of is our range called Gose 4 ways.

-I am a big fan of these refreshing salted sour beers & I wanted to created something that was uniquely Welsh without the usual tropes of drinking innuendos, rugby & dragons.
+I wanted to created something that was uniquely Welsh and free from the usual tropes of innuendos, rugby & dragons.

 Salt & seaweed are ingredients steeped in Welsh culture.

-Most notably at the Tate Modern bar where I presented our story, the thinking behind the brand & most importantly our beer.
+I presented our story, the thinking behind the branding & our artwork.

-Unfortunately, not all publicity is good publicity.
-With our new found notoriety came a cease & desist letter regarding our trademark.
+With our new found notoriety came a cease & desist letter regarding our successfully trademarked name.